Freedom of religion in Saudi Arabia: Restrictions on religious freedom

 Shi’a have declined government offers to build state-supported mosques because they fear the government would prohibit the incorporation and display of Shi’a motifs in any such mosques.
 The government seldom permits private construction of Shi’a mosques.
-Virtually all existing mosques in al-Ahsa were unable to obtain licenses and faced the threat of closure at any time and in other parts of the country were not allowed to build Shia-specific mosques.
+During 2013, virtually all existing mosques in al-Ahsa were unable to obtain licenses and faced the threat of closure at any time and in other parts of the country were not allowed to build Shia-specific mosques.

+In 2022, the government executed 81 men, including 41 Saudi Shia, in the largest known mass execution carried out in the kingdom's history.

 Members of the Shi’a minority are discriminated against in government employment, especially with respect to positions that relate to national security, such as in the military or in the Ministry of the Interior.
 The government restricts employment of Shi’a in the oil and petrochemical industries.
 The government also discriminates against Shi’a in higher education through unofficial restrictions on the number of Shi’a admitted to universities.
+This discrimination has been noted for many years.

 Under the provisions of Shari’a law as practiced in the country, judges may discount the testimony of people who are not practicing Muslims or who do not adhere to the official interpretation of Islam.
 Legal sources report that testimony by Shi’a is often ignored in courts of law or is deemed to have less weight than testimony by Sunnis.
 Sentencing under the legal system is not uniform.
 Laws and regulations state that defendants should be treated equally; however, under Shari’a as interpreted and applied in the country, crimes against Muslims may result in harsher penalties than those against non-Muslims.
 Information regarding government practices was generally incomplete because judicial proceedings usually were not publicized or were closed to the public, despite provisions in the criminal procedure law requiring court proceedings to be open.

-Customs officials regularly open postal material and cargo to search for non-Muslim materials, such as Bibles and religious videotapes.
-Such materials are subject to confiscation.
+In the past Customs officials have regularly opened postal material and cargo to search for non-Muslim materials, such as Bibles and religious videotapes; such materials have been subject to confiscation.

-Islamic religious education is mandatory in public schools at all levels.
-All public school children receive religious instruction that conforms with the official version of Islam.
-Non-Muslim students in private schools are not required to study Islam.
-Private religious schools are permitted for non-Muslims or for Muslims adhering to unofficial interpretations of Islam.